HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 This tutorial will explain how to install Pandora framework, using CMAKE

 ### Requirements
 You will need a PC with GNU/Linux installed.
-The tutorial will explain how to install Pandora on Ubunt, but any other distribution would work (probably with additional effort related to looking for the correct packages and versions)
+You may use the Docker image at genajim/pandora.
+The tutorial will explain how to install Pandora on Ubuntu, but any other distribution would work (probably with additional effort related to looking for the correct packages and versions)

 ### Dependences